khizar1556/ImageAttachmentDialog/README.md

 2. Capture image using Camera
 3. Select Image From Gallery
 4. Callbacks gives file and bitmaps
-5.Also Give Compressed Files and Bitmaps
+5. Also Give Compressed Files and Bitmaps

 # How to add Library into Your project
 <!---ImageAttachmentDialog--->